AstroNvim/docs/docs/configuration/config_mechanism.md

 hook points of `user_plugin_opts` calls in the source where the upstream sets default values.

-## How user settings of AstroNvim works
+## How AstroNvim works for user settings

-Let us describe tersely in plain words how this shim function `astronvim.user_plugin_opts` works when it is called as `user_plugin_opts("MODULE", DEFAULT, EXTEND)` with a twist of oversimplification for you to get started without reading the entire source code.
+Let us describe tersely in plain words how this shim function `astronvim.user_plugin_opts` works in AstroNvim when it is called as `user_plugin_opts("MODULE", DEFAULT, EXTEND)` with a twist of oversimplification.
+This should provide some perspective for how AstroNvim works for user settings.

 * The `DEFAULT` contains a table setting the upstream default values.
 * The `"MODULE"` contains a string specifying user settings by the module or